barbermicro/barbermicro.github.io/index.md

 ## Updates

-5/4/26: Congratulations to Blair Banker whose proposal on PbpC function in the divisome was just selected for an ASC Honors undergraduate research scholarship!
+5/4/26: Congratulations to Blair Banker, whose proposal on PbpC function in the divisome was just selected for an OSU Honors undergraduate research scholarship!

 3/27/26: Vini Subramanian, a biophysics graduate student, has joined the lab!
 Welcome, Vini!